 Birth of Bobby Abel, nicknamed the Guv'nor.
 He played 13 Tests for England but is best remembered for his work at Surrey, where he was idolised.
 He was synonymous with Surrey cricket - two of his sons also played for them, and his 357 against Somerset at The Oval in 1899 remains the highest score in Surrey's history.
 In all Abel scored over 33,000 first-class runs.
 The highlight of his Test career came in Sydney in 1891-92, when he became the first Englishman to carry his bat.
 He died in London in 1936.

-A massive innings win by New Zealand, helping them square the series 1-1 against Pakistan in Sharjah.
-News of Phillip Hughes¹ death after being struck by a cricket ball came through early on day two, which led to play being abandoned, and the match being extended by a day.
+A massive innings win by New Zealand helped them square the series 1-1 against Pakistan in Sharjah.
+News of Phillip Hughes' death after he was struck by a cricket ball came through early on day two, which led to play being abandoned, and the match being extended by a day.
 Mark Craig's seven-for kept Pakistan to 351, and captain Brendon McCullum and Kane Williamson scored 202 and 192 respectively, as New Zealand asserted themselves on the third day.
 Trent Boult's spell on the penultimate morning sent Pakistan reeling.
 Asad Shafiq's 137 turned out to be a one-man-show for Pakistan, who failed to take the game into the final day.
 It was an emotional victory for New Zealand, only their third away win against Pakistan, and their first since 1996, but one for which the celebrations were muted, out of respect for Hughes.
 In keeping, New Zealand also did not bowl any bouncers in the match.

 Birth of the tragic Ken Wadsworth, one of New Zealand's best wicketkeepers, who played 33 Tests before he died of cancer when only 29.
 Wadsworth worked hard at his keeping and batting and made himself into a very handy performer - in his first 11 Tests he averaged only 7.83, in his last 22 it rose to 29.96.
 Wadsworth is often remembered for crucially dropping Geoff Arnold before he had scored in the second Test at Lord's in 1973.
 Arnold went on to add 92 for the ninth wicket with Keith Fletcher, and New Zealand had to wait another ten years for their first victory over England.
 But Wadsworth was there to hammer the winning boundary through cover when New Zealand first beat Australia - in Christchurch in 1973-74, in a match in which Glenn Turner scored two centuries.